|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 Guided Safaris Tours

-Far and Wild Safaris will collect you after your breakfast from your overnight accommodation in Durban or from the King Shaka International Airport and drive along the scenic Dolphin Coast and into rural Zululand, to the Hluhluwe iMfolozi Park a Big 5 game reserve where we would spend two nights at Hilltop Camp.
-The accommodation here is in brick under thatch chalets, each bedroom has its own private bathroom - with bath, shower in the bath, a hand-basin and toilet.
-Each chalet is also equipped with a fridge and tea station.
+We will collect you after breakfast from your overnight accommodation in Durban (or from the King Shaka International Airport near Durban) and travel along the Dolphin Coast and into rural Zululand, to the “big 5” Hluhluwe/Umfolozi Park where we would spend two nights at Hilltop Camp.
+The accommodation here is in a chalet, each with its own private bathroom/wash-basin and toilet.
+These chalets are also equipped with a fridge.

 |Hilltop Camp, Hluhluwe iMfolozi Park|